MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-2.md

 ## Migrate the App class

 No changes are necessary to the target project's `App.idl` and `App.xaml`.
 But we do need to edit `App.xaml.h` and App`.xaml.cpp` to add some new members to the **App** class.
-We'll do so in a way that lets us build after each section.
+We'll do so in a way that lets us build after each section (with the exception of the last section).

 ### Making the main window object available